Bhaskar Agrochemicals Ltd Directors Report.

-Transactions with the Related Parties as required under Accounting Standard-18 are disclosed in Note No.35 of the financial statements forming part of this Annual Report.
+Transactions with the Related Parties as required under relevant Accounting Standards of the form part of this Annual Report.

 Cost Audit is not applicable to your Company.

-A statement showing the names of the top ten employees in terms of remuneration drawn and the name of every employee is annexed to this Annual report as annexure.
+A statement showing the names of the top ten employees in terms of remuneration drawn is annexed to this Annual report as annexure.